dhoepelman/dhoepelman.github.io/blog/2022-xx-java-records/blog-01-what-are-records.md

 record Customer(String id, String name) {}
 ```

 Need we say more?
-Thank you for reading this far.
 You can now stop reading and start using records everywhere,
 or you can continue on to [part 2: how you use records in practice](blog-02-record-use-cases.md).